List of Pose characters: Judy Kubrak

 Judy Kubrak (portrayed by Sandra Bernhard) is a nurse who treats HIV-positive people and an activist, member of ACT UP.
 She works at the Roosevelt Hospital and is first seen treating Pray Tell's HIV-positive long-time boyfriend Costas Perez, who by then was in an advanced stage of the disease.
 In the second season, Judy becomes an ally to the ballroom community and is revealed to be a lesbian.
 Alongside Pray Tell, she organizes cabarets to cheer up the HIV patients and alleviate their suffering.
 She also helps Pray Tell and Blanca to get Candy's body after she is murdered.
-She is a member of the Act Up movement.
 In season 3 she moves from the HIV/AIDS ward to the maternity ward, saying she is tired of being around death and is brought joy by all the new life.

 After having a single guest appearance in the first season, Bernhard was promoted to the series' main cast for the second season onward.